Marketing CRM: The Tools of Attraction

 Finally, there are automated workflows.
 These are tasks which are triggered by events that marketing CRM lets you set up.

-Say, you create a trigger prompting an email request when a new prospect visits your site.
-A pre-composed email then gets auto-sent to the prospect with a reminder, maybe offering an added incentive.
-Or if someone drops out near the end of a purchase, a sad picture of their abandoned item can appear in their inbox.
+Say, you create a trigger when someone has visited your site without answering the CTA.
+A pre-composed email gets auto-sent with a reminder, maybe offering an added incentive.
+Or if someone drops out near the end of a purchase, a sad picture of their abandoned item can instantly pop up in a live chat, or appear in their inbox.

 Some platforms to pick from: